 - Click Next

-- For this rule we won’t need to implement any exceptions so just click Next
+- For this particular rule I don’t need to implement any exceptions so I’m just going to click Next

-- The final part of the rule will now ask you to give the rule a name and you can also specify a few options
+- The final part of the rule will now ask you to specify a name for this rule and you can also specify a few other options:

 - For the Step 1: Specify a name for this rule, make sure you give it a meaningful name such as Move iTunes emails